FedAgg: Adaptive Federated Learning with Aggregated Gradients: Numerical Experiments

 \subsubsection{Ablation Study on Different Local Model Architectures}

-In this section, we conduct ablation experiments to demonstrate the effectiveness of our proposed algorithm FedAgg across different local model architectures.
-In addition to the convolutional neural network (CNN) aforementioned, we also implement experiments on LeNet-5 \cite{lecun1998gradient}, AlexNet \cite{krizhevsky2017imagenet}, VGG-11 \cite{simonyan2014very}, ResNet-18 \cite{he2016deep}, GoogLeNet \cite{szegedy2015going} and DenseNet \cite{huang2017densely}.
-Noted that ResNet introduces residual network architecture, GoogLeNet adopts Inception module and DenseNet employs densely connected convolutional networks to effectively alleviate vanishing gradients, enable more efficient feature propagation and increase the the model accuracy.
-The learning rate for each architecture is set to be 0.1 and performs $T = 100$ iterations of global training on Cifar10 dataset with IID data distribution.
-Our results are shown in Table \ref{different_local_model_architectures}.
-It is worth noting that FedAgg yields consistent enhancements in model performance across various CNN architectures and increases the convergence rate of global model.
-To evidently observe the improvement brought by FedAgg across all architectures, we also visualize the experiment results in Fig. \ref{architecture}.
+We conduct ablation experiments to demonstrate the effectiveness of our proposed algorithm FedAgg across different local model architectures.
+In addition to the convolutional neural network (CNN) aforementioned, we also implement experiments on LeNet-5, AlexNet, VGG-11, ResNet-18, GoogLeNet, and DenseNet121.
+Noted that ResNet introduces residual network architecture, GoogLeNet adopts the Inception module and DenseNet121 employs densely connected convolutional networks to effectively alleviate vanishing gradients, enable more efficient feature propagation, and increase the model accuracy.
+The learning rate for each architecture is set to be 0.1 and performs $T = 100$ iterations of global training on the CIFAR-10 dataset with IID data distribution.
+Our results are shown in Table~\ref{different_local_model_architectures}.
+It is worth noting that FedAgg yields consistent enhancements in model performance across various local model architectures and increases the convergence rate of the global model.
+To observe the improvement of FedAgg across all architectures, we can visualize the intuitional experiment results in Fig.~\ref{architecture}.